francois-gm/go-kabk/go4-2021-2022-thesis-assignment/9-github-pages-deploy/README.md

 But it throws an error 404!
 Oops.

-Just add an index.html file to your folder, make a 'commit', and 'push' that commit: this will update the github folder with your changes.
+Just add an `index.html` file to your folder, make a 'commit', and 'push' that commit: this will update the github folder with your changes.

 Them, on the Github website: https://github.com/kabk/

 Go to your repository folder, click over it.
-Once inside it, go to -> settings.
-Then -> Pages For 'source', choose 'main', and save.
+Once inside it, go to -> `settings`.
+Then -> `Pages` For `source`, choose `main`, and **save**.